hanishkvc/prgs-timepass-games-emc2paddlegames/README.rst

 If user enters a standard repeat pattern then jostle them out of it, by changing level and direction of deflection.

+Use callback time of requestAnimFrames, to try and sustain a uniform animation/game speed effect across devices/systems/browsers.

+Simulate a feel of movement by using partially transparent clearing of the frames.

+Use text shadows to make it visible even if contrast between text and background is less.